 When an opioid addiction leads to a divorce filing, it is important to have all the documentation necessary when the court hearing comes up.
 This can include arrest records, conviction records, and medical records of the person who is suffering from addiction.

 An attorney will help you through this process, as this will all be obtained during the process called “discovery,” which allows a party to get records, take depositions, and ask other questions.

-There may come a time when one parents has to return to court to ask for a custody modification because the other parent started using drugs after the divorce.
+There may come a time when one parent has to return to court to ask for a custody modification because the other parent started using drugs after the divorce.
 Again, it is important to obtain as much documentation as possible so that the courts can make arrangements as quickly as possible.